nickhand/pyRSD_nersc/docs/submitting-jobs.md

 The job script first loads ``nbodykit`` and ``pyRSD`` on the compute nodes.
 Be sure to see [the setup instructions](setup.md) to make sure the file ``$HOME/local-python/pyrsd-anaconda.tar.gz`` exists.
-Finally, the same Python script ``nersc_submit.py`` is executed in "run" mode, using the 32 cores that we requested when we submitted the job.
+Finally, we see that the same Python script that we called to submit the job  (``"nersc_submit.py"``) is executed in "run" mode, using the 32 cores that we requested when we submitted the job.